wixplosives/tsx-air/docs/advisory.board/advisory.board.md

 ### Kickoff (25/6/2020)
 The project was presented to the advisory board and others, who raised the following points:
+- Svelte has a nice feature of adding DOM expressions as comments
 - Testing compilation of existing Wix components
 - Using React tests
 - Switching to Babel (instead of TS) for compilation
+- Compiler plugins

 ### The state of state (23/7/2020)
 #### Discussion point: state changes in user code